Photo: Safe OUTside the System's Community Freestyle, SM wearing black hat, facilitating a workshop on violence de-escalation, Brooklyn, NY, 2018

 - racialization.spectacle.liberation.
 A Special Issue of Wagadu: Transnational Journal of Women’s and Gender Studies.
 C

-- Carceral Protectionism and the Perpetually (In)Vulnerable, 2020 (with Liat Ben-Moshe and H Rakes)
+- Carceral Protectionism and the Perpetually (In)Vulnerable, Criminology and Criminal Justice, 2020 (with Liat Ben-Moshe and H Rakes)